Janhvi Kapoor Helps A Poor Girl; Netizens Ask 'Is It Just For The Cameras?'

 Janhvi Kapoor is the paparazzi's favourite!
 Every time she steps out, the actress gets papped.
 While most of the time, Janhvi greets the media sweetly, recently, she lost her cool while helping a poor kid.
 It all happened when Janhvi was spotted in Mumbai and before getting into her car, the actress helped a poor girl selling flowers with a packet of biscuits.

-At the same time, she also asked the media in a quite stern tone to turn off the camera.
+At the same time, she also asked the media in a quite stern tone to turn off the cameras.
 Janhvi can be heard saying, "Ek second ke liye band kar dijiye, boht ajeeb lagta hai, har baat pe."

 Sadly, rather than praising Janhvi, many netizens took a dig at her and asked if she helped out the poor girl just for the cameras.